 - 1. The class schedule below is for reference only.
-Actual flow of the course is dependent on the class composition and other pedagogical factors and needs. - 2.
+Actual flow of the course and the order of the topics are dependent on the class composition and other pedagogical factors and needs. - 2.
 The amount of readings listed below will be adjusted realistically according to your needs.